capi5k/capi5k/README.md

-Capi5k is a **proof of concept** for making the deployments on Grid'5000 (and beyond) easier, reusable and shareable.
+Capi5k is a **proof of concept** for making the deployments on Grid'5000 easier, reusable and shareable.

 It consists in a set of conventions over [Capistrano (v2)](https://github.com/capistrano), and [bower](http://bower.io/).
 It also makes use of